nuxt/website-v2/content/en/guides/features/file-system-routing.md

 Nuxt.js automatically generates the vue-router configuration based on your file tree of Vue files inside the pages directory.
 When you create a .vue file in your pages directory you will have basic routing working with no extra configuration needed.

-However sometimes you might need to create dynamic routes or nested routes or you might need to further configure the router property.
+Sometimes you might need to create dynamic routes or nested routes or you might need to further configure the router property.
 This chapter will go through everything you need to know in order to get the best out of your router.

 <base-alert type="info">